junbinzhao/FluxCalR/README.md

 <img src="vignettes/images/timecue.png" width="700xp" />

 This is how the “time\_cue” data frame looks like.
-Instead of having it created by the function `SelCue()`, one can also manually create such a file and load it into R as a data frame.
-But the column names (“End” or “Start”) and time format must be in line with the “time\_cue” here, or see example files “Time & Ta\_1.csv” and “Time & Ta\_2.csv” at
+Instead of having it created by the function `SelCue()`, one can also manually prepare such a file and load it into R as a data frame.
+But the column name (“End” or “Start”) and time format must be in line with the “time\_cue” here, or see example files “Time & Ta\_1.csv” and “Time & Ta\_2.csv” at
 <https://github.com/junbinzhao/FluxCalR/tree/master/inst/extdata>).